sehsanm/sbunlpcourse/README.md

 The input file name must be **Your_Team_Name.txt**

 ## Phase III: Run your code
 Download all of the input files and run your code on them.
 Then upload your results back to the repository.
 Use pull requests as mentioned above.
-Your output files must be stored in your own folder and the file name should be the same as the input file but with **.ref** extension.
+Your output files must be stored in your own folder and the file name should be the same as the input file but with **.out** extension.

 > Please note that you should run your code on all other teams' input files as well.